 By focusing your energy on the audience and focusing on their experience of the interview more than your own, you reduce your own nervousness and increase your connection with the interviewers.
 Remember, they are people just like you and you want to make sure you could work together if you get the job.

 While how you answer questions, whether you are qualified for the job, and other factors you can determine are important, it’s your connection, authenticity and rapport with the hiring managers that may make the difference between you and a similarly qualified candidate.

 As with an in-person job interview, following up with your interviewers is polite and can help keep you top-of-mind.
-Sending an individual thank you within 24 hours of the interview shows that you value their time and if there’s something you bonded over than you can mention, even better!
+Sending an individual thank you within 24 hours of the interview shows that you value their time and if there’s something you bonded over that you can mention, even better!

 This is also an opportunity to highlight any strengths you may have forgotten to discuss in the interview.
-However, be careful not to go overboard here and make it sound like that is the purpose of your email - the purpose of a follow up email is to be courteous and remind them that you are the best candidate for the job.
+However, be careful not to go overboard here and make it sound like that is the purpose of your email – the purpose of a follow-up email is to be courteous and remind them that you are the best candidate for the job.

 Practice your video interviews in a realistic online simulator, so that you are better prepared for your real interview.Learn More9 Tips for a Successful Virtual Interview by Izaskun Olarreaga